FAQs about SMA gene therapy

 Category: SMA Gene Therapy

-Zolgensma, the only approved gene therapy for spinal muscular atrophy (SMA), has a U.S. list price of $2.1 million.
-Novartis, the company that sells the therapy, offers a program called OneGene that can help commercially insured patients cover out-of-pocket costs for the therapy.
+Zolgensma and Itvisma, the two approved gene therapies for spinal muscular atrophy (SMA), have a U.S. list price of $2.5 million and $2.59 million, respectively.
+Novartis, the company that sells both therapies, offers a patient support program that provides one-on-one assistance to families of patients prescribed Zolgensma and Itvisma.

 Category: SMA Gene Therapy

-Apart from Zolgensma, there are other approved disease-modifying therapies for spinal muscular atrophy (SMA).
+Apart from Zolgensma and Itvisma, there are other approved disease-modifying therapies for spinal muscular atrophy (SMA).
 These include Spinraza and Evrysdi.
 Other therapies are being investigated in clinical trials.

 Category: SMA Gene Therapy